pixlcore/xyops/docs/api.md

 POST /api/app/update_api_key/v1
 ```

 Update an existing API Key by ID.
 Admin only.
 Send as HTTP POST with JSON.
 The request is shallow-merged into the existing key; `modified` and `revision` are updated automatically.
-The actual `key` value cannot be changed via this endpoint.
+The actual `key` value cannot be changed.

 Parameters: